Xplor8r/surfers-log/README.md

 # Surfers::Log

 Surf, log, share, using a new app called Surfers Log.
 Recording your surf sessions allows you to relive those epic days and to dial in a specific spot with specific conditions.
+Sign up today and start logging!

 ## Installation